SIAPEPFrance/SIAPEPGocardlessBundle/README.md

 Integration of the Gocardless API's into Symfony2.

-* Create a parameter called gocardless_enterprise with your gocardless configuration:
+* Create a parameter called siapep_gocardless_bundle with your gocardless configuration:
 ```
 parameters:
     siapep_gocardless_bundle: